AYLIEN/datascience-project-quickstarter/README.md

 ### Create a new demo
 We begin many projects by creating a proof-of-concept in a Streamlit demo.
-Demos should be created in the `demos/` subdirectory of the project.
+Demos should be created in the `demos/` subdirectory of the data-science project.
 ```
 # go to project directory created in previous step
 cd ${PROJECT_DIR}